Accidental & Self-inflicted Death

 From History of Sullivan and Greene Counties, Indiana, 1884, Goodspeed Publishing.
 View the original Goodspeed article.

-The identity of this individual is not absolutely certain.
-Two strong candidates have been proposed: James Washington Rainwater, son of Elisha Gentry Rainwater and his first wife, Elizabeth Grant; or, James B. Rainwater, son of William Howard Rainwater, Sr., and his first wife, Nancy Ann Hodge.
+On the basis of available evidence, this individual appears to be James B. Rainwater, son of William Howard Rainwater, Sr., and his first wife, Nancy Ann Hodge.

 The Evening News, San Jose, CA, 7 Nov 1904